-- involved in the process,

-- fully informed of the level of any adjustment or withdrawal, and

-- made aware of how long it applies.
+- · aware of their club's handicap review process, - fully informed of the level of any adjustment or withdrawal, and - made aware of how long it applies.

-Rule 7 of the Rules of Handicapping provides details on the process for each of these steps.
+While Rule 7 of the Rules of Handicapping provides details on these steps, note that the USGA permits authorized golf clubs to allow the "M" next to the Handicap Index (e.g., 14.3M) to serve as notification to the player that their Handicap Index has been adjusted.
+Regardless of the club's handicap review process, the player must be made aware of the time-frame for any appeals.
 These procedures are designed to both assist the Handicap Committee and ensure that each player is treated fairly and consistently from golf club to golf club.